jgerstmayr/EXUDYN/docs/RST/items/NodeGenericAE.rst

-\ **This is only a small part of information on this item.
-For details see the Exudyn documentation** : `theDoc.pdf <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/theDoc/theDoc.pdf>`_
+\ **The web version may not be complete.
+For details, always consider the Exudyn PDF documentation** : `theDoc.pdf <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/theDoc/theDoc.pdf>`_